John-Kingham/random-old-books/README.md

   - I learned how to use Font Awesome icons in unordered lists from the [Font Awesome Docs](https://docs.fontawesome.com/web/style/lists).
 - HTML and CSS
   - I used [Bootstrap](https://getbootstrap.com/) to simplify the implementation process.
-  - The JavaScript code that ensures the Bootstrap mobile navbar collapses when navigating to in-page links was copied from Code Institute's Boardwalk Games project
   - I learned about CSS box shadows from [W3Schools](https://www.w3schools.com/css/css3_shadows_box.asp).
   - I used the [Mozilla Developer Network](https://developer.mozilla.org/) for general reference.
+- JavaScript
+  - I used JavaScript code to make the Bootstrap mobile navbar collapse when navigating to in-page links.
+I copied this code from Code Institute's Boardwalk Games project.

 ### Media